This is what you can expect in our article on Latino BBQ sauces:

 The practice of grilling meat and other foods outdoors has been widespread in Latin America for centuries and was influenced by indigenous peoples as well as European immigrants.

-The indigenous peoples of Latin America, such as the Aztecs, Maya and Incas, practiced grilling meat over open fires even before the arrival of Europeans.
-These techniques were further developed by the Spanish, Portuguese and later African immigrants and enriched with new ingredients and spices.
+The indigenous peoples of Latin America, such as the Aztecs, Maya, and Incas, practiced grilling meat over open fires even before the arrival of Europeans.
+These techniques were further developed by Spanish, Portuguese, and later African immigrants, enriched with new ingredients and spices.

-Each Latin American and Caribbean culture has developed its own unique variations of barbecue based on local ingredients, flavors, and traditions.
-This diversity is reflected in the distinct styles and dishes of Latino BBQ that are now enjoyed around the world.
+Each Latin American and Caribbean culture has developed its own unique variations of barbecue, based on local ingredients, flavors, and traditions.
+This diversity is reflected in the distinct styles and dishes of Latino BBQ, which are now appreciated around the world.

 Making Latino BBQ Sauce: What Ingredients Do They Have?

-The exact composition of Latino BBQ sauces can vary depending on the region and personal preferences of the maker, but typical ingredients include:
+The exact composition of Latino BBQ sauces can vary depending on the region and the maker's personal preferences, but typical ingredients include:

-Tomatoes: either in the form of tomato puree, tomato paste or ketchup as a base for the sauce, giving it a rich texture and a sweet note.
+Tomatoes: either in the form of tomato puree, tomato paste or ketchup as a base for the sauce, which gives it a rich texture and a sweet note.

 Sweet elements: Brown sugar, molasses or honey give the sauce a pleasant sweetness.